-In Chapter 13 bankruptcy, you make a monthly payment to your Chapter 13 bankruptcy trustee in accordance with your Chapter 13 plan.
-The trustee then makes sure your creditors get paid the proper percentage from your payments.
+In Chapter 13 bankruptcy, you pay the Chapter 13 bankruptcy trustee the monthly payment required by your Chapter 13 repayment plan.
+The trustee will pay creditors the proper percentage from your payments.
 Here's how it all works.

-Once the case is confirmed, you will pay in accordance with the confirmed plan or the procedures in place in your district.
-You might continue to mail payments to the Chapter 13 trustee’s bank.
-If you are regularly employed, the court may order that the payment be taken directly out of your paycheck and submitted to the Chapter 13 trustee by your employer.
-This is called a wage deduction order.
+Once confirmed, you’ll pay the amount approved in the confirmed plan by following the procedures in place in your district.
+You might continue to mail payments to the Chapter 13 trustee.
+If you’re working, the court might order your employer to withdraw the payment directly out of your paycheck and forward it to the Chapter 13 trustee through a wage deduction order.

-Most Chapter 13 trustees maintain a website that can be accessed by your attorney to see an accounting of the payments made by you to the trustee and the disbursements made to your creditors.
+Most Chapter 13 trustees maintain a website that can be used to see an accounting of the payments made by you to the trustee and the disbursements made to your creditors.